settlelinecompany-commits/settleline-next/content/services/rnor-planning.md

 This service is ideal for:

-- **US-India Cross-Border Professionals**: Individuals returning to India after working in the US
+- **Cross-Border Professionals**: Individuals returning to India after working abroad
 - **High-Income Individuals**: Those with significant assets or complex income situations
 - **Business Owners**: Entrepreneurs with business interests in both countries
 - **Investors**: Individuals with substantial investment portfolios